MarioPonte/Staygo/README.md

     - Rent a property and view your properties
     - Favorite a property and view your favorites
     - Book a property and view your books
+- `View all properties`: You can view all the information on the properties available for rent on the platform.
 - `Share properties`: If you like a property you can help more people get to know it by sharing it on social media from the share icon that appears on each property page.